TungstenRPA/Mail/Microsoft365.md

 * Click **Add a certificate or secret** at **Client credentials**.
 * Click **+ New client secret**.
 * Set description to **KofaxRPA**.
-* Select an expiry time of your choice from 3 months to 24 months.
+* Select an expiry time for the Refresh Token from 3 months to 24 months. *You will need to manually refresh OAuth in Management Console before this expires!*.
 * Click **Add**
 * copy the **secret value** as you won't see it again.
-Copy also the **Secret ID**.
-You will need to paste both into the Management Console.
-*
+Kofax RPA needs it as the **consumer secret**.

 ## Create an OAuth Application for Microsoft Azure AD 2.0 in Kofax RPA
 * Open your Management console wiht the ngrok URI. *This is very important.
 You cannot use **localhost**.*
 * Click on **Repository/OAuth**.